 Type 2 hair tends to be thin but easy to handle, whilst on the other end of the spectrum, type 4 hair is typically very fragile (as well as being hard to grow).

-Although it mightn’t seem like it, achieving healthy, strong afro hair with length really is possible, even if you’ve previously come up against obstacles like breakages.
+Although it might not seem like it, achieving healthy, strong black hair with length really is possible, even if you’ve previously come up against obstacles like breakages.
 Follow these steps to help manage your afro hair and improve its condition, and start to see your natural hair grow in as little as one week.

-One of the biggest issues with curly and afro hair is that it finds it hard to retain moisture and thus is often dehydrated as a result.
+As already mentioned, one of the biggest issues for those with curly, black or afro hair is that these hair types find it challenging to retain moisture, making your locks dehydrated.
 We’re all aware of how important it is to keep our bodies hydrated, but the same is also required for healthy, happy hair.

-Find a set of designated products, like this Afro Hair Growth Set, which focuses on moisturising your hair at every point of the hair wash and care routine.
+Find a set of designated products, like this Afro Hair Growth Set, which focuses on moisturising your hair at every point of the hair wash and care routine as this will help your black hair grow faster and thicker.
 A targeted set of products will leave you in the best position to see swift hair growth progress.